I’ve been getting quite a few people asking me about how to get a crisp,clean and free-flowing line drawing for their work.

 This is just one drawing technique I share with you from my book on architectural drawing.
 If this one technique works for you, imagine what level of mastery over architectural drawing you will get after reading a whole book on drawing!

-You can download my book here.
+You can download and read through the first 44 pages of my book here.